 The value of the University endowment grew to $53.2 billion in fiscal 2021—an increase of 27 percent from $41.9 billion a year earlier.
 This value reflects investment returns, net of expenses and fees, as well as cash gifts to the endowment received during the year, net of the University's annual distributions and decapitalizations.

-HBS received gifts from more than 10,500 donors in fiscal 2021, including MBA, Doctoral, and Executive Education program alumni, as well as friends of the School.
-Approximately 20 percent of the School's MBA alumni gave to HBS in fiscal 2021.
+HBS received gifts from more than 10,200 donors in fiscal 2022, including MBA, Doctoral, and Executive Education program alumni, as well as friends of the School.

-Total cash received from gifts in fiscal 2021, including new endowment gifts and gifts for capital construction projects, payments on prior years' pledges, and restricted and unrestricted current use giving, was $149 million, compared with $121 million in the prior year.
-Cash giving to the endowment increased to $80 million, from $56 million in fiscal 2020.
-Cash giving for construction projects totaled $8 million, compared with $5 million in the prior year.
+Total cash received from gifts in fiscal 2022, including new endowment gifts and gifts for capital construction projects, payments on prior years’ pledges, and restricted and unrestricted current use giving, was $151 million compared with $149 million in the prior year.
+Cash giving to the endowment decreased to $77 million, from $80 million in fiscal 2021.
+Cash giving for capital projects totaled $5 million, compared with $8 million in the prior year.

 Current use giving—both restricted and unrestricted—provides crucial funding for innovation across the School.
-Because current use gifts can be spent immediately, they have a significant impact on cash from operations and, therefore, the School's ability to capitalize on emerging strategic opportunities.
-For example, current use giving has enabled the School to enhance the Harvard Innovation Labs ecosystem, expand the reach of HBS Online, and broaden the faculty's ambitious research agenda.
+Because current use gifts can be spent immediately, they have a significant impact on the net operating surplus and, therefore, the School’s ability to capitalize on emerging strategic opportunities.
+For example, current use giving has enabled the School to enhance the Harvard Innovation Labs ecosystem, expand the reach of HBS Online, and broaden the faculty’s ambitious research agenda.